Biology (BIO)

 BIO-1102 Special Topics in Biology and Psychology Marine Biology in Belize (3 Credits)

 Cross-listed with: BIO-4000, BIO-5401 and PSY-4014.
 This course satisfies non-major, honors non-majors and major requirements.
 It involves classroom as well as a week field experience that includes snorkeling in the Caribbean, additional charges will apply.
 The ecology of marine ecosystems (estuarine, temperature and tropical coral reef) will be explored.
-Honros and Bio majors have extra assignments.
+Honors and Bio majors have extra assignments.
 Students may take only one of the courses.[New Course]

 BIO-1103 Biotechnology and Bioethics (3 Credits)